Are you planning to visit Iceland soon? If you are, then there are some important considerations to keep to so that your

 In Iceland, gas stations have their unique way of operation compared to gas stations from around the world.
 If you are planning to drive yourself in Iceland, you know you have to visit more than one gas station to make the trip to and fro the Ring Road.
 Although almost everyone knows how expensive gas is in Iceland, few only know about how gas stations operate in Iceland.
 Here are a couple of things to know about gas stations in Iceland.

-The first, and indeed, the most important rule to keep when driving, to explore the wonders of nature here in Iceland is, to keep your fuel tank full.
+The first and indeed, the most important rule to keep when driving, to explore the wonders of nature here in Iceland is, to keep your fuel tank full.
 Do not risk your vehicle when you pass a gas station with half-empty fuel.
 Drive in to refill your gas.
-This is very important, as roadside emergency services in Iceland can be expensive.
+This is critical, as roadside emergency services in Iceland can be expensive.

 Important information about gas stations in Iceland: